The Lure of the Bush

 The Lure of the Bush is a 1918 Australian silent film starring renowned Australian sportsman Snowy Baker.
 It is considered a lost film.

 Synopsis

 Hugh Mostyn (Snowy Baker) is sent from his family station to England for an education and returns to Australia years later as a "gentleman", complete with a white suit and monocle.
 He seeks work as a jackeroo and is teased by station hands who pretend to hold him up as bushrangers, but he beats them all up.
-He also breaks in a wild brumby, takes part in a kangaroo hunt, defeats the station bully (Colin Bell) in a boxing match, wins the heart of the manager's daughter, and later rescues her from a rejected suitor.
+He also breaks into a wild brumby, takes part in a kangaroo hunt, defeats the station bully (Colin Bell) in a boxing match, wins the heart of the manager's daughter, and later rescues her from a rejected suitor.